Ensemble-Based Data Assimilation for Material Model Characterization in High-Velocity Impact: Application to HVI

-To stress-test the robustness of the EnKF inversion framework, we significantly bias the initial guess in Case~$4$ such that the true parameters lie outside the initial ensemble spread.
-Fig.~\ref{fig:EnKF_result_3} summarizes the results.
+To stress-test the robustness of the EnKF inversion framework, we significantly bias the initial guess in Case~$4$ such that all the true parameters lie outside the initial ensemble spread.
+Fig.~\ref{fig:EnKF_result_4} summarizes the results.
 Even under this extreme misspecification, the filter remains numerically stable and effectively reduces predictive error and posterior uncertainty within the impact window.
-The two sensitivity-dominant parameters, $C$ and $\gamma_0$, show a clear trend toward the truth during the early iterations and then plateau with a persistent positive bias.
-Consistent with Table~\ref{tab:enkf_summary}, initial discrepancies of $+149.50\%$ for $C$ and $+149.38\%$ for $\gamma_0$ decrease to $+57.63\%$ and $+16.50\%$, respectively.
-In contrast, $D_4$ is poorly identifiable with the present data and initialization and exhibits a wide credible band, ending with a residual bias of $+126.43\%$.
-As illustrated in Fig.~\ref{fig:EnKF_result_3}(d), the post-calibration RMSE consistently demonstrates a reduction compared to the baseline, the most notable improvements occurring after $t \approx 3~\upmu\rm{s}$, thus indicating the improvement of the EnKF inversion process.
+The two sensitive parameters, $C$ and $\gamma_0$, converge to their true values after approximately $15$ iterations.
+As reported in Table~\ref{tab:enkf_summary}, the initial discrepancies of about $+150\%$ for both parameters are reduced to $+0.81\%$ and $-2.16\%$, respectively, while their ensemble spreads decrease by roughly one order of magnitude.
+In contrast, the insensitive parameter $D_4$ remains biased ($+136.94\%$) and retains a relatively large ensemble spread, indicating that the posterior uncertainty appropriately reflects limited identifiability rather than exhibiting false confidence.
+Moreover, Fig.~\ref{fig:EnKF_result_4}(d) shows that the post-calibration RMSE decreases markedly, confirming that the calibrated model reproduces the observed response even under a severely biased initial guess.

+It is worth noting that the proposed parameter rejuvenation strategy is not activated in Cases~$1$-$3$, because the sensitive parameters $C$ and $\gamma_0$ converge very quickly to their true values and the insensitive parameter $D_4$ retains a relatively large ensemble spread.
+However, this strategy plays a critical role in Case~$4$, where a strongly biased initial guess is used.
+In particular, Figs.~\ref{fig:EnKF_result_4}(a) and (c) show that parameter rejuvenation inflates the parameter covariance between iterations $5$ and $15$.
+Following this inflation, the parameter estimates migrate toward the true values.
+We further examine a baseline case with the same setup as Case~$4$ but without parameter rejuvenation, as detailed in Appendix~\ref{app:baseline}.
+In this baseline case, the ensemble variance collapses rapidly, causing the filter to lock into an incorrect solution before the mean can migrate toward the true parameter values.

+To visually assess the quality of the calibration, Fig.~\ref{fig:EnKF_comp} compares the back-face deflection profiles at the three representative time instants for Cases~1-4.
+Each figure overlays the baseline deflection computed at the true parameter values, the prediction from the initial guess (Prior), and the prediction from the calibrated model (EnKF Posterior).
+In Cases~2 and~4, where the prior prediction (dashed lines) shows a clear deviation from the baseline (solid lines), the calibrated profiles (dotted lines) closely align with the ground truth, demonstrating the effectiveness of the filter.
+In Cases~1 and~3, where the initial guess visually appears similar to the truth, the EnKF framework nevertheless accurately identifies the sensitive parameters $C$ and $\gamma_0$, providing calibrated results suitable for subsequent HVI simulations.